saswatijena/aws-dva-c02-notes/serverless-computing.md

 ## Step functions
  - great way to visualize serverless apps
- - automates trigger and track of each step.
+ - automates trigger and track of each step of your workflow.
 The output of one step is often the input to the next.
- - logging, so you can track when someting goes wrong
+ - logs the state of each step, so you can track when someting goes wrong

  - **standarad workfolows**
   - long running, durable and auditable workflows that may run upto a year.
+Full execution history is available for upto 90 days after completion.
-  - tasks are never executed more than once unless you explicitly specidy retry actions
+  - tasks are never executed more than once unless you explicitly specify retry actions
   - non-idemptent(cannot be processed multiple times and always causes a change in state) actions like processing payements
  - **express workflows**
   - great for high volume, event processing type workloads
   - executed more than once or require multiple concurrent execution
-  - idempotent , no additional side effects
+  - idempotent , no additional side effects. eg. transforming data and storing result in dynamodb, reading data from db
-   - **synchronous express workflow**, begins, waits until it completes, returns the result
+   - **synchronous express workflow**, begins, waits until it completes, returns the result. steps are completed one at a time.
-   - **asynchronous express workflow**, confirms the workflow has started and result is returned later. the result of the workflow can be found in cloudwatch logs.
+   - **asynchronous express workflow**, begins, confirms the workflow has started and result is returned later. the result of the workflow can be found in cloudwatch logs.

 ## API Gateway
  - Provides an endpoint to your applications running in AWS